Gisellyrock/Gisellyrock/README.md

 - 📂 Expand my portfolio.

-- 📈 Get a experience in volunteer job.
+- 📈 Get a experience as a Developer.

 - 🤝 Improving my english to get nice international opportunity.